Back to Blog

 • Click-through data — how many people clicked your attribution link

-• Detail page views — did they actually look at your product listing
+• Detail page views — did they actually look at your book’s listing on Amazon

 • Add to cart — a strong intent signal, even if they did not buy immediately